 We run various events throughout the year, ranging from individual speakers to panel events.

-Our next intake of the KTG Mentoring Scheme will be in September 2018, which aims to help and empower women to rise in the design industry.
+Our last intake for the KTG Mentoring Scheme was in September 2018, aiming to help and empower women to rise in the design industry.

 70% of graphic design students are women; yet only 11% are Creative Directors.